 A TXT record is a type of Domain Name System (DNS) record that is used to provide the ability to associate arbitrary non-formatted text string with a host or other name, such as human readable information about a server, network, data center, and other information.
 It can be used for a variety of purposes and a domain can have multiple TXT records.

-Why do I need to add a TXT record?
+Why do I need to add a TXT record for Cloudbric?

 Why does the record start with _acme-challenge.?
 What is it?

 Automated Certificate Management Environment (ACME) is a protocol for automating the management of domain-validation certificates.